gozde-sarsar/github-portfolio/README.md

  *Dec 2020 - Dec 2020*

  * Gained valuable insights into the financial industry in trading, investment strategies, and the functioning of financial markets.

+## Cyrpto Operations Analyst Intern
+***Icrypex Crypto Exchange***
+*Jun 2019 - Jul 2019*
+* Involved in supporting various operational tasks and getting exposure to the dynamic nature of crypto trading and exchange platforms.

 ### Projects